Diabetes or Diabetes Mellitus is a chronic metabolic disorder that happens due to an elevated blood glucose level when the body can’t produce insulin.

 Q. What food causes diabetes?

 A.Consuming highly processed carbohydrates (white flour, white sugar, and white rice), sugar-sweetened drinks (sodas, sweet teas), saturated and trans fats (full-fat milk, cheese, butter), and processed meats and red meats can increase your risk of getting diabetes.

 Q. Does drinking water help diabetes?

-A. Research has reported a link between consumption of water and prevention of diabetes or the onset of Hyperglycaemia.
-Now people know how water aids in removing excess blood sugar from the blood in the presence of a hormone called Vasopressin.
+A. Yes, there is a link between the consumption of water and the prevention of diabetes or the onset of Hyperglycaemia.
+Water aids in removing excess sugar from the blood in the presence of a hormone called Vasopressin.